Types of Occupational Health Assessment

 If you are notified that an employee is pregnant, breastfeeding or has given birth within the last six months, you should check your workplace risk assessment to see if any new risks have arisen.
 In many instances a pregnancy risk assessment for the individual will be required.
 If risks are identified during the pregnancy, in the first six months after birth or while the employee is still breastfeeding, you must take appropriate, sensible action to reduce, remove or control them.
 More about Pregnancy Risk Assessment.

 The Health and Safety (Display Screen Equipment or DSE) Regulations aim to protect the health of people who work with DSE.
 We can offer this as a computer based self assessment form or one to one workstation / display screen assessments carried out by a trained occupational health professional.
 More about Display Screen Equipment and Workstation Assessments.

 Fork Lift Truck Health Assessments

 The HSE “Safety in working with lift trucks” guidance (HSG6) outline guidance for forklift truck drivers to have forklift truck driver medicals at prescribed intervals.
-Good practice is to complete a forklift driver medical at the beginning of employment (or at least at commencement of a driving role), at the age of 40 and regularly thereafter.
-More about Forklift Truck Health Assessments.
+A good practice is to complete a forklift driver medical at the beginning of employment (or at least at the commencement of a driving role), at the age of 40 and regularly thereafter.
+More about Fork Lift Truck Health Assessments.

 Night Worker Health Assessment

 Under the Working Time Regulations, night workers must be offered a free health assessment at regular intervals.
-Safewell can carry out a paper based health questionnaire on an annual bases, and onsite face to face medicals as required.
+Safewell can carry out a paper-based health questionnaire on an annual basis, and on-site face to face medicals as required.
 More about Night Worker Health Assessments.

 Executive Health Assessments